dimagi/commcare-hq/docs/js-guide/module-history.md

 There are many great module systems out there, so why did we write our own?
-The answer's pretty simple: while it's great to start with require.js or system.js, getting from here to there is nearly impossible without some intermediate.
-Imagine the amount of times you see `$` or `_` (for jQuery or underscore.js) throughout our codebase;
+The answer's pretty simple: while it's great to start with require.js or system.js, with a code base HQ's size, getting from here to there is nearly impossible without an intermediate step.
-that alone would make it nearly impossible to refactor all our code at once to fit into one of these admittedly super nice systems.

 Using the above example again, using `hqDefine`, you'd write your file like this: